Next update: Monday, 30 April, 2018

 As a matter of policy I provide solutions only to Competition Problems (usually shortly after the closing date), but you can send me a solution to any problem and I will reply (not always immediately!) telling you if you are right or, if you are not, where your solution goes wrong.
 If you are right and it is your first attempt at the problem in question, then I add your name to the list of solvers for that problem.

-Whenever you send me a solution, please be sure to include the problem number (and section name if it is from any section other than the first, my own collection).
+Whenever you send me a solution, please be sure to include the problem number (and section name if it is from any section other than the first, my own collection) and your name, to appear in the list of solvers.
 The best way, if it works for you, is to use my "click here" buttons, as shown with the two current competition problems shown above.

 Nowadays these problems can be solved by computer programs; indeed, I use such a program myself to check all the problems that appear here and to check submitted solutions.
 I assume, unless you tell me otherwise, that your solutions result from your own mental efforts, not assisted by any computer program.

 My archive of previously published problems is divided into six sections:

 The second section, consisting of problems composed and collected by Ernest Bergholt towards the end of the 19th century, has 51 problems.
 The book contains 56 problems but I found five of these to be unsound.
 There are gaps in the problems numbers because I used the book's problem numbers throughout.

 The fourth section, contains 32 problems from a bridge column appearing in an Australian newspaper in the 1940s under the by line "Pachabo", a pen name used by Les Parker.

 The sixth section consists of previous competition problems that have appeared on my front page.
 Because these were all previously unpublished, they appear along with their solutions.